gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This feature was contributed by [Nicklas Bondesson](https://github.com/nicklasbondesson).

+### Software model improvements

+#### Fine grained application of rules

+TBD - A new kind of rule method is now available, which can be used to apply additional rules to some target.

+This kind of method is annotated with `@Rules`.
+The first parameter defines a `RuleSource` type to apply, and the second parameter defines the target element to apply the rules to.

+Two new annotations have been added:

+- `@RuleInput` can be attached to a property of a `RuleSource` to indicate that the property defines an input for all rules on the `RuleSource`.
+- `@RuleTarget` can be attached to a property of a `RuleSource` to indicate that the property defines the target for the `RuleSource`.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.